-When Facing History and Ourselves relocated their offices downtown near the National Civil Rights Museum, the organization decided to commission a mural project that spoke to the important work they do.
+When Facing History and Ourselves relocated their offices downtown near the National Civil Rights Museum, the organization decided to commission a mural project that spoke to the importance of their work.
 Facing History and Ourselves is a national organization that engages students of diverse backgrounds in an examination of racism, prejudice, and antisemitism in order to promote the development of a more humane and informed citizenry.
 For the mural at their Memphis office, they sought to honor Memphis Upstanders who embraced the challenge to speak out, did the right thing, and made decisions that helped create positive change.
 Memphians were invited to nominate Upstanders in Memphis history to be highlighted in the mural.

 Memphis-based artists Nelson Gutierrez and Cedar Lorca Nordbye were commissioned to create Upstanders mural and further invited Memphians into the process through being photographed and included in the background of the mural.
 The mural was highlighted at the 2017 Public Art Network's Year in Review at the annual Americans for the Arts conference.